 Plant of the month: April

-Prunus spinosa a member of the Rosaceae family can be found all around the Garden.
+Prunus spinosa is a member of the Rosaceae family and can be found all around the Gardens.

 The Blackthorn or Sloe is a dense, bushy deciduous shrub.
 It is also very spiny (spinosa means spiny) making it a very effective hedge which can be seen in gardens all around the country.
 It is one of the first cherries to flower and its stems are crowded with small white flowers from March to April.
 In the autumn the small blue fruits which are covered with a white bloom turn shiny black as they age.